Xiaomi Redmi Y2, Mi TV 4, Mi TV 4A to Go on Sale in India Today

-Xiaomi Redmi Y2 was launched in India early last month and the next sale for the selfie-centric smartphone is slated for 12pm today on Amazon India.
-The smartphone will be made available for purchase in two variants - one with 3GB RAM and 32GB storage and the other with 4GB RAM and 64GB internal storage.
+Xiaomi Redmi Y2 was launched in India early last month and will be available for purchase at 2pm today on Amazon India and Mi.com.
+The Redmi Y2 smartphone will come in two variants - one with 3GB RAM and 32GB storage and the other with 4GB RAM and 64GB internal storage.
 Key highlights of the handset include an 18:9 display, an AI-powered 16-megapixel selfie camera, and Face Unlock capabilities.
-Apart from the Redmi Y2, the company's Mi TV 4 and Mi TV 4A smart televisions will also be up for sale on the same online platforms.
+Apart from the Redmi Y2, the company's Mi TV 4 and Mi TV 4A smart televisions will also be up for sale at 12pm, on Mi.com and Flipkart.
 The TVs will be available in 32-inch HD, 43-inch full-HD, and 55-inch 4K configurations.
 Notably, Xiaomi's Mi 4th Anniversary sale will also be held on Mi.com from July 10-12.

 The Xiaomi Redmi Y2 price in India is Rs.
 9,999 for the 3GB RAM/ 32GB storage variant and Rs.
 12,999 for the 4GB RAM/ 64GB storage model.
 Colour variants of the smartphone include Dark Grey, Gold, and Rose Gold.
 It will be up for purchase on Amazon.in.